-- Press SIRIUS repeatedly to cycle between SAT1, SAT2 and SAT3 presets. - Select the 'Direct' soft key to access an on screen keypad.
-Enter in the number of the desired satellite radio channel and press Enter for quick access. - Select the 'Info' soft key to view additional information about the current channel.
+- Press SIRIUS repeatedly to cycle between SAT1, SAT2 and SAT3 presets. - Select the 'Direct' soft key to enter the channel you desire via the on 0-9 keypad.
+Enter in the number of the desired satellite radio channel and press Enter for quick access.

-- Press ⋈ / ⋈ to seek to the previous/next channel within the selected category. - To save a channel as a preset, acquire the desired channel and then press and hold the desired memory preset (0-9).
-A pop-up screen will confirm when it is saved. - To view your presets, press ▲ / ▼ / ► for a list of your saved presets.
-The display will indicate the preset # that to which the station was saved.
+- Select the 'Info' soft key to view additional information about the current channel. - Press ⋈ / ⋈ to seek to the previous/next channel within the selected category. - To save a channel as a preset, acquire the desired channel and then press and hold the desired memory preset (0-9).
+A pop-up screen will confirm when it is saved.

-- Select the 'Replay' soft key to replay audio on the current channel.
+- To view your presets, press ▲ / ▼ / ▶ for a list of your saved presets.
+The display will also indicate the presets to which the stations are saved. - Select the 'Replay' soft key to replay audio on the current channel.
 You can replay approximately 45 minutes of audio as long as you have remained tuned to the current station.
 If you change stations, the previous audio will be erased.
-While in replay mode, you can: - Press and release to advance to the previous /next song . - Press and hold to advance to reverse or fast forward in the current track. - Press ► / II to play / pause the audio. - Select 'Exit & Play Live' to return to live audio if you had been using the replay feature to replay audio.
+While in replay mode, you can: - Press and release to advance to the previous /next song. - Press and hold to advance to reverse or fast forward in the current track. - Press / II to play / pause the audio. - Select 'Exit & Play Live' to return to live audio if you had been using the replay feature to replay audio.